-However, being a beginner in any industry is pretty tough, and forex trading has its own unique characteristics that make it quite complex to start in.
-Therefore, it’s a good idea to fully understand what you’re trading and your methods.
+But starting in any field may be challenging, and forex trading has unique characteristics that make it difficult to get started.
+Therefore, it’s a good idea to understand what you’re trading and your methods fully.

 This is becoming increasingly difficult due to the range of instruments and types of trading that brokers are now offering.
 If you’re a beginner, it’s not hard to get confused!